CATcher:

 The project makes a great effort to properly tag & maintain a list of good first issues for newer contributors, which usually consist of smaller and easier issues that don't require deep knowledge of large portions of the codebase to tackle.
 This was crucial in enabling my experience of contributing, and we should look to paying more attention to this in RepoSense, especially for each new batch.

 Pandoc is a Haskell library and command-line tool for converting between various document formats.
 It is a powerful tool that can convert between many different formats, including Markdown, LaTeX, HTML, and many others.
 It is also extensible, allowing for the creation of custom readers and writers for new formats.
-Pandoc has 31.8k stars on GitHub and is used by many people and organizations for its powerful and flexible document conversion capabilities.
+Pandoc has 31.8k stars on GitHub and is used widely by individuals for personal workflows and within deployment pipelines by larger organizations.

-The Haskell tooling ecosystem (GHC, Cabal, Stack, Haskell LSP) makes writing Haskell quite enjoyable.
-In particular, Haskell's type inferencing and parametric polymorphism makes it easy to understand and modify code in a general and well-abstracted way.
-The language also allows for strong editor tooling that also helps make development a smooth experience.
+The Haskell tooling ecosystem (GHC, Cabal, Stack, Haskell LSP, etc) makes writing Haskell quite enjoyable.
+In particular, Haskell features like abstract data types, parametric polymorphism, and type inferencing make understanding and modifying code in a general and well-abstracted way really easy to do.
+The language also allows for strong editor tooling that also helps improve the developer experience.
+Contributing to Pandoc allowed me to get a deep look at practical Haskell in a widely adopted and loved tool—something I've always wanted to do.

 Supabase is a prominent open-source alternative to Firebase, aiming to replicate Firebase's features using enterprise-grade open-source tools.
 It offers a robust platform for developers to build scalable and reliable applications with ease.